masonjhood/pydye-ide/README.md

 # INSTALL / RUN GUIDE

-Dependencies: tkinter, you can install this by typing "pip install tkinter" in your terminal or command prompt.
+Dependencies: tkinter, you can install this by typing "pip install tkinter" in your terminal or command prompt.\
+/\ THE DEPENDENCIES ARE REQUIRED!!!

 Download the GUI file from the release section, open your Terminal or Command Prompt at the location of the GUI file, or use cd.
 Then, once in the command prompt type the following commands depending on your platform:

-WINDOWS: python3 pyide-gui.py
+WINDOWS: python3 ide.py

-Mac: py pyide-gui.py OR python pydie-gui.py
+MAC: py ide.py OR python ide.py

-Linux: python pydie-gui.py
+LINUX: python ide.py

 Then, keep the command prompt or terminal open, and run whatever you desire!
 It should always print the result via the command prompt.